workitoutsilas/DDoS-Attack-Detection-WebApp/README.md

 | DDoS-ACK_Fragmentation | Description of this type  |
 | DDoS-HTTP_Flood        | Description of this type  |
 | DDoS-SlowLoris         | Description of this type  |

-Network administrators can upload traffic capture files (.csv) for predictions.
-The application leverages a machine learning model (Random Forest)  to make predictions, and display the results.

-Key Features:

-- DDoS Traffic Classification: Identify potential DDoS attacks by analyzing traffic patterns.
-- Web Interface: User-friendly interface for uploading traffic capture files in a specified format.
-- Machine Learning Integration: Integrates a trained model for traffic classification into normal or malicious(DDoS).
-- Visualization: Presents prediction results in an easy-to-understand format (using prediction probabilities).

 # DDoS-Web-App